jaxbline/BlenderUmap2-Utilities/README.md

 # BlenderUmap2 QoL Plugin!
-Just a bunch of QoL stuff I made working with Minshu [BlenderUmap2](https://github.com/MinshuG/BlenderUmap2)
+Just a bunch of QoL stuff I made working with Minshu's [BlenderUmap2](https://github.com/MinshuG/BlenderUmap2)

 This was made for Blender 4.1!
 I dunno how it will act for older versions of Blender.